ttab/textbit/README.md

 ## Plugin classes

-Elephant-slate introduces a concept of plugins of different classes.
+Textbit introduces a concept of plugins of different classes.
 Some relate to Slate node types (leaf, etc) and some are composites or not nodes at all.
 These all accomodate different ways of handling content in various ways.

 ### Leaf